-A number of Charlotte North Carolina based non-profits focus on offering low income families rental assistance and provide help for other housing needs.
-The churches, government assistance programs and non-profit agencies partner together, offer referrals, and will also use government funds in an effort to prevent or stop future homelessness.
-They offer help with rent or security deposits, low income apartments, and other housing solutions in the greater Mecklenburg County region as well.
+Get details on Charlotte North Carolina based charities near you that provide low income families rental assistance and provide help for other housing needs.
+The churches, government assistance programs and non-profit agencies listed below partner together, offer referrals, and will also use government funds in an effort to prevent or stop future homelessness.
+They offer help with rent or security deposits, low income apartments, and other housing solutions in the greater Mecklenburg County NC region as well.

 American Red Cross